Peppermint oil is choleretic

 Research Studies on Peppermint

-Major Known ingredients in peppermint include menthol, menthone, camphene, limonene, pinene and others.
+Major Known ingredients in peppermint include the terpenes: menthol, menthone, camphene, limonene, pinene and others.

 "In vitro, peppermint has significant antimicrobial and antiviral activities, strong antioxidant and antitumor